hsdn/pwhoisd/README.md

 ## PHP Whois Server Daemon

-Simple and very performance Whois-server written on PHP, using multi-threaded architecture.
-There is support for database MySQL and flexible configuration of the data output format.
+Simple and very performance Whois server daemon, conforms to RFC 3912 and uses TCP port 43 (service "whois").
+Written on PHP, using multi-threaded architecture.
+Daemon is supports MySQL database and flexible configuration of the data output format.
 There is also a good access control system based on ACL.

 ### General Features
+- Fully consistent with RFC 3912.
 - Multi-threaded architecture based on the functions PCNTL.
 - Storing data in a database MySQL (one or more data tables).
-- Full supports IPv6 protocol.
-- Powerful control system access and requests rate limits based on ACL.
+- Powerful control system of access and requests rate limits based on ACL.
-- Support for formatted output using standard functions php.
+- To formatting Whois output, you can use the standard php functions and methods.
-- Support the use of flags in Whois requests to change the data-source or data output format.
+- Supports special flags in client requests to change the data source or output format.
+- Fully supports IPv6 protocol (including ACLs).
+- Saving log files with supports a different levels of logging.

-For complete information about the functionality of the server, see file: **src/config.php**.
+For complete information about functionality of the server, see file: **src/config.php**.

 ### System Requirements
 - php version 5.4.0 and above with POSIX functions support.